INTERNSHIPS & RESEARCH

 To be eligible to earn academic credit for a practicum course on Duke-Approved and petition programs, you must first obtain conditional pre-approval for the course from a DUS, ideally before departing for the program.
 Upon completion of the course, you must follow up to obtain final approval, providing documentation to demonstrate fulfillment of the conditions outlined during the pre-approval stage.

 To be completed the semester before your study away program.
 If you need help completing any of the steps outlined below, please email Hayley Broadhead.

 STEP 1 of 4: Obtain conditional pre-approval for the practicum course

 - Gather a copy of all course materials, including a course syllabus, and a brief summary of your research proposal for any term paper requirements for the practicum course.

 - Complete step 1 of the Transfer Credit for Practicum Course Form.

 - Submit items (1) & (2) to email@example.com.
 GEO will forward these documents to the Director of Undergraduate Studies (DUS) of the appropriate department for their review.

 NOTE: Approval at this stage is conditional.
 You must also complete steps 2-6 below.

-STEP 2: Await confirmation of pre-approval
+STEP 2 of 4: Await confirmation of pre-approval

 Await confirmation from the DUS, who may have further questions or instructions.